Opetushallitus/koski-mydata/README.md

    * User should be able to give permission in Opintopolku to share data

 ### Tests
    * Find a part-time student and test that the 'osaAikaisuusjaksot' is available.
-   * Find a student with estimated end date for studies and include it in tests
+(080598-2684)

 ### Running & Deploying